Table of modes of mechanical ventilation: Start of inhalation (Trigger)

-Trigger: The ventilator needs to know when to start delivering gas to the patient.
+The start of inhalation is initiated either by the machine or the patient and that point in time is called Inspiratory Trigger.
+The ventilator needs to know when to start delivering gas to the patient.
 If the patient does not breathe at all, a timer starts inhalation.
 If the patient has some breathing activity, the ventilator can sense this effort by measuring pressure or flow and start inhalation if pressure or flow drop below a certain threshold.
 That threshold is called Trigger Sensitivity.
+Thus, the controls available to the clinician are respiratory rate and trigger sensitivity.